Hubs-Foundation/hubs-discord-bot/README.md

 1. Use the [invite link][bot-invite] to invite the bot to your guild.

-2. Give the bot [appropriate permissions][#Permissions] on the channels you want it to run in.
+2. Give the bot [appropriate permissions](#Permissions) on the channels you want it to run in.

 3. Create a webhook named "Hubs" in the channels you want it to run in.
 It will use this webhook to bridge chat and send Hubs status updates.